1L Puget Sound Area Minority Fellowship Program (PSAMFP) 2014-2015

 Puget Sound Area Minority Fellowship Program

-- A writing sample (Typically a first-year legal writing assignment, not significantly edited by others, which reflects the applicant’s writing in the context of legal analysis.)
+- Writing sample, 3-5 pages (Typically a first-year legal writing assignment, not significantly edited by others, which reflects the applicant’s writing in the context of legal analysis.)

 - An official or unofficial undergraduate transcript, and an official or unofficial law school transcript to the extent such law school transcript is available.

 All participating employers will review application materials to select candidates for interviews.

 The selected candidates will be invited by individual employers to participate in interviews (either